Get a free consultation

 7. Handle Questions With Confidence

-Use a simple approach:
+Use a simple approach to answering questions:

 1. Acknowledge the question